 Doncic, Mavericks notch another road win, 122-106 at Magic

+ORLANDO, Fla. – All-Star Luka Doncic did his usual thing in Orlando and got some unexpected help from teammate Maxi Kleber.

-ORLANDO, Fla. – Luka Doncic nearly had a triple-double, finishing with 33 points, 10 rebounds and eight assists, and the Dallas Mavericks cruised past the Orlando Magic 122-106 on Friday night.
+Doncic nearly had a triple-double, finishing with 33 points, 10 rebounds and eight assists, and the Dallas Mavericks cruised past the Magic 122-106 on Friday night.

-Maxi Kleber added a career-high 26 points off the bench as the Mavericks improved to 19-8 on the road this season.
-They won just 18 road games combined the last two seasons.
+Kleber added a career-high 26 points off the bench as the Mavericks improved to 19-8 on the road this season.
+They won just 18 road games the last two seasons combined.

+“I probably never had a night like that in the NBA,” said Kleber, a 6-foot-10 forward from Germany playing his third season in the league.
+“I didn’t really even notice.
+It just sort of happened."

 Kristaps Porzingis chipped in 24 points and 10 rebounds, and Tim Hardaway Jr., scored 16 points.